Last updated: January 29, 2015

 A sprinter who runs like a marathoner won’t win and marathoner who runs like a sprinter won’t win either.
 Bloggers often realize they’re running a marathon but they act like they’re running a sprint.
 That makes it incredibly hard to win.
 Be realistic and pace yourself.

-Don’t sit down at your computer without a plan.
+Don’t sit down at the computer without a plan

 If you don’t know exactly what you’re going to work on, the time will inevitably disappear into social media and internet neverland.
 What will you spend your time doing?
 Do you have a list of tasks you’ll tackle?
 What needs to be done?
 Plan it first, then get on the computer.